 - o In 2012 Bounty acquired a 100% interest in the permit.
-The principal target is the Azalea Prospect a 500 MMbbl original oil in place potential pool with a recoverable oil estimate of 100 MMbbls. - O During the period NOPTA granted an extension of the Year 1 to 3 program for Bounty to licence and interpret 252km2 of the Polarcus Cygnus 3D Survey Data.
-This will enable more definitive studies of the potential fluid content of the Azalea Prospect based on the long offset modern data acquired over the area by that new 3D survey.
-Bounty was negotiating acquisition of this 3D data at the end of the period. - The Azalea Prospect is: - Located in a prolific hydrocarbon province the Vulcan Sub-basin. - Surrounded by multi-million barrel oil fields. - One of the largest untested potential oil pools in the Timor Sea. - Up dip from proven oil in Birch 1 and Swallow Oil Field 14 km. to the west. - Outlined by seismic amplitude and AVO anomalies. - Associated with direct hydrocarbon indicators in the form of gas chimneys, diagenetic and shallow gas zones overlying the up dip edge. - Drill ready in water depths suitable for a jack up rig i.e. 120 metres.
+The principal target is the Azalea Prospect a 500 MMbbl original oil in place potential pool with a recoverable oil estimate of 100 MMbbls. - o In 2018 NOPTA granted an extension of the Year 1 to 3 program for Bounty to licence and interpret 252km2 of the Polarcus Cygnus 3D Survey Data to enable more definitive studies of the potential fluid content of the Azalea Prospect based on the long offset modern data acquired over the area by that new 3D survey.
+Activity to achieve a farm out continued during the period.